Kirkland Divorce Attorneys

 There is ample free parking at Plaza Yarrow Bay.
 When you enter the parking lot, we are in the first building on your left-hand side.
 Take the elevator to the third floor.
 We are located in suite 330.

 Conveniently located between downtown Bellevue and downtown Kirkland, our office is near many hotels, restaurants, and shopping centers.
 We are minutes away from Carillon Point and Anthony’s HomePort, which boast beautiful water views.
-It is a five-minute drive to The Bellevue Collection and a four-minute walk to Big Fish Grill.
+It is a five-minute drive to The Bellevue Collection.

 Plaza Yarrow Bay: In our complex, you will find Poppinjay’s, a café serving breakfast, sandwiches, salads, and smoothies.